syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-change-the-dock-tab-alignment.md

 ---
 layout: post
-title: How to change the dock tab alignment
+title: How to change the dock tab alignment | WindowsForms | Syncfusion
 description: How to change the dock tab alignment
 platform: WindowsForms
 control: DockingManager